Farmersville, Illinois

 Farmersville is a village in Montgomery County, Illinois, United States.
 The population was 689 at the 2020 census.

 Geography

 Farmersville is in northern Montgomery County, 25 mi northwest of Hillsboro, the county seat.
+It is located at the southern edge of Bois D'Arc Township.
+A small portion along Macoupin Creek extends south into northern Pitman Township.

 Interstate 55 runs along the eastern border of the village, with access from Exit 72 (Mine Avenue / Main Street).
 I-55 leads north 23 mi to Springfield, the state capital, and southwest 74 mi to St. Louis.